17 Prettiest Tuscany Villages & Hill Towns in Tuscany + Tips How to Visit in 2022

 • Near the church, there is a wine cellar and an olive press that dates back to Etruscan times.

-Right in the heart of Civita you can stay at the iRoom Civita, which is a wonderful place, with great restaurants & bars within meters of the apartment, or the La Grotta Su Civita where the rooms were converted from a cave and with fabulous views overlooking Civita di Bagnoregio
+• La Grotta Su Civita (⭐️ 9.4) where the rooms were converted from a cave and with fabulous views overlooking Civita di Bagnoregio

 • The Cathedral of Saints Peter and Paul was constructed in the Renaissance (16th century).
 Visitors will enjoy the Baroque interior as well as the Madonna with Saints painting by Domenico Ghirlandaio.